shelialia/tp/docs/DeveloperGuide.md

 **Compatibility Requirements**
 1. GuestNote should work on any mainstream OS as long as it has Java 17 or above installed.
-2. GuestNote should work on Windows, Linux, and OS-X systems without relying on OS-dependent libraries or features.
+2. GuestNote should work on Windows, Linux, and MacOS systems without relying on OS-dependent libraries or features.
 3. GuestNote should not depend on a remote server.

 **Data Requirements**